 Huawei, guarding US business, says Verizon violated patents

-Chinese tech giant Huawei has accused U.S. phone carrier Verizon of violating its patents in a lawsuit, broadening efforts to defend its business in the United States amid government sanctions
+Chinese tech giant Huawei has filed a lawsuit accusing U.S. phone carrier Verizon of violating its patents, broadening efforts to defend its business in the United States amid government sanctions

-BEIJING -- Chinese tech giant Huawei accused U.S. phone carrier Verizon of violating its patents in a lawsuit filed Thursday, broadening efforts to defend company's business in the United States amid government sanctions.
+BEIJING -- Chinese tech giant Huawei accused U.S. phone company Verizon of violating its patents in a lawsuit Thursday, broadening efforts to defend the company's business in the United States amid government sanctions.

 Huawei Technologies Ltd. accused Verizon Communications Inc. of violating 12 patents on optical transmission, digital communications and other technology, according to a copy of the lawsuit released by the company.
 Huawei said it filed the lawsuit after negotiations failed to produce a licensing agreement.